Postclassical Assembly

 Red Carousel + Benjin

-Penguin-Café-esque string quartet Red Carousel and Nyckelharpa player Benjin join JOW for an evening we’re cheekily calling ‘sympathetic strings’.
+Penguin-Café-esque collaborative string quartet Red Carousel and Nyckelharpa player Benjin join JOW for an evening we’re cheekily calling ‘sympathetic strings’.

-Piano Day: Alexandra Hamilton-Ayres + Simeon Walker
+Piano Day: Alexandra Hamilton-Ayres + Simeon Walker + Charlie Hooper-Williams

 Celebrate the 88th day of 2023 with an evening featuring three fantastic pianists: Alexandra Hamilton-Ayres, Simeon Walker and Charlie Hooper-Williams.
 Emotion, passion and reason all come to the fore over the course of this exciting, varied concert.